 For more tea photos go to her Instagram account: @theherbalspectacle

 Find The Herbal Spectacle on Facebook here.

 If you’re interested in learning more about herbs and eye health check out her website.
-It's currently being updated but will be back up and running soon.

 If you like her logo go here.